Leonard Behrens Papers

 The collection contains:

-- volumes of newspaper cuttings and photographs on the Irish rebellion, the United Nations, the Liberal Party, the Hallé Orchestra and Choir, and the German Democratic Republic
+- Volumes of newspaper cuttings and photographs relating to the Irish rebellion, the United Nations, the Liberal Party, the Hallé Orchestra and Choir, and the German Democratic Republic.